Why the Gallup Q12 is the best tool for growth

 Q6 – Is there someone at work who encourages your development?

-Your managers should be coaches – I’ve written about this before.
+Your managers should be coaches.
 If you get a low score on this Gallup question, it will tell you where you need to focus.
 As well as looking at management, you could also roll out a peer coaching programme – these can turn things around quickly.
 It costs nothing and doesn’t need specific rules or training.
-Every member of staff can pick someone at work as their mentor, agreeing how often to meet.
-Coaching relationships shouldn’t last more than 6 months.
+Every member of staff can pick someone at work as their mentor, agreeing on how often to meet.
+Coaching relationships shouldn’t last more than six months.
 This can be fabulous for an organisation.
 There is always someone at work who can coach you to drive performance and achieve your objectives.

 Q7 – At work, do your opinions seem to count?